-- This is a request to approve the Proposed Fiscal Year 2021 (FY 2021) Affordable Housing Fund (AHF) Annual Plan (Annual Plan) Program Activity Allocation of \$67,774,825 in anticipated funds (also included in the FY 2021 Housing Commission Proposed Budget) and the proposed Model Programs. - SDHC staff is recommending the following actions on discontinued funding sources: - Release restrictions to allow Transient Occupancy Tax (TOT) funds to be expended on any Housing Trust Fund (HTF) activity. - o Release restrictions to allow Redevelopment funds to be expended on any HTF activity in the downtown San Diego area. - Release restrictions to allow Housing Rehabilitation Trust Fund funds to be expended on any HTF activity. - San Diego Housing Commission (Housing Commission) staff is recommending the following changes to the Model Programs: add the Flexible Housing and Shallow Subsidy Programs, which help individuals and families who are experiencing homelessness obtain and maintain permanent housing. - The estimated affordable housing production impact would be: 1) Gap financing for approximately 369 rental units created for very low-income households; 2) 45 low- to median-income first-time homebuyers assisted; 3) 138 transitional housing beds provided for very low-income, formerly homeless individuals and families; 4) 156 Interim Housing Beds for extremely low to low-income households; 5) assistance to 100 households through rapid rehousing; 6) 850 households housed through the Landlord Engagement Program and 7) 200 households diverted out of the homeless system through the Prevention and Diversion Program.
+- The San Diego Municipal Code requires the San Diego Housing Commission (Housing Commission) to adopt an Annual Plan for the use of the Affordable Housing Fund (AHF) revenues and prescribes parameters for the distribution of those projected revenues. - The Municipal Code requires the Housing Commission to present the AHF Annual Plan to the Housing Commission Board and City Council for approval by June 30 of each year. - This is a request to approve the Proposed Fiscal Year 2022 (FY 2022) AHF Annual Plan (Annual Plan) Program Activity Allocation of \$60,213,486 in anticipated funds (also included in the FY 2022 Housing Commission Proposed Budget) and the proposed Model Programs. - The estimated affordable housing production impact would be: 1) Gap financing for approximately 129 rental units created for very low-income households; 2) 34 low- to median-income first-time homebuyers assisted; 3) 138 Transitional Housing beds provided for very low-income, formerly homeless individuals and families; 4) Interim Housing for 125 extremely low to low-income families or 450 individuals; 5) assistance to 40 households through Rapid Rehousing; 6) 1,000 households housed through the Landlord Engagement Program; 7) 321 households diverted out of the homeless system through the Prevention and Diversion Program and Flexible Spending Program and 8) assistance for up to 800 individuals through the Family Reunification Program. - Housing Commission staff also recommend the following change to the Model Programs: addition of the Homelessness Response Center Program, which helps individuals and families who are experiencing homelessness obtain and maintain permanent housing.